jaxxstorm/katacoda-pulumi/introduction-to-pulumi-py/first-resource-python/5-run-docker-image.md

 ## Run a Container

-Let's update our Pulumi program to actually run the container we built:
+Let's update our Pulumi program to actually run the container we built.
+Modify your `__main__.py` and add the following:

 <pre class="file" data-filename="my-first-app/__main__.py" data-target="append">
 container = docker.Container('my-first-app',